arash16/babel-plugin-ltag/README.md

 msgstr ""
 ```

-5. Copy generated `.pot` file to a `.po` file and translates strings inside it.
+5. Copy generated `.pot` file to a `.po` file and translate strings inside it.
 Run babel again and you'll have transformed code.